-- Claims The list published is the first draft, and with verification of the remaining applicants subsequent draft would be published. - \bullet However, if a citizen's name is missing, he/she can file an objection (with requisite documents) and request that the name be included. \n - Given the further claims, a security challenge could possibly emerge when the process of updating the NRC gets completed. - Post marriage migration Nearly 29 lakh women, who have migrated after marriage, have claimed for residency status. - Their claim is supported by certificates issued by gram panchayat secretaries and executive magistrates.

-\bullet The Supreme Court has clarified that while these documents could be allowed, it could by no means be taken as proof of citizenship. \n

-• The challenge lies in verifying the authenticity of the certificates for establishing the link between the claimant and the legacy person (who has to be a citizen).

-• Citizenship Bill - The Centre is pushing for the Citizenship (Amendment) Bill, 2016.

-• It seeks to grant citizenship to Hindu Bangladeshis who have entered Assam illegally post-1971.
+- Claims The list published is the first draft, and with verification of the remaining applicants subsequent draft would be published. - However, if a citizen's name is missing, he/she can file an objection (with requisite documents) and request that the name be included. - Given the further claims, a security challenge could possibly emerge when the process of updating the NRC gets completed. - Post marriage migration Nearly 29 lakh women, who have migrated after marriage, have claimed for residency status. - Their claim is supported by certificates issued by gram panchayat secretaries and executive magistrates. - The Supreme Court has clarified that while these documents could be allowed, it could by no means be taken as proof of citizenship. - The challenge lies in verifying the authenticity of the certificates for establishing the link between the claimant and the legacy person (who has to be a citizen). - Citizenship Bill The Centre is pushing for the Citizenship (Amendment) Bill, 2016. - It seeks to grant citizenship to Hindu Bangladeshis who have entered Assam illegally post-1971. - Various groups have opposed identification of illegal migrants on the basis of religion. - This unresolved citizenship related issue could further pose a challenge for the positive outcome of the NRC, even if completed.